THE FINAL STEPS

 The buyers lawyer will perform a historical review of all legal documents relating to ownership of the property to ensure that there are no claims against the title of the property .

-A final walk through by the buyer to verify that the home is in the same condition as when the sale agreement was signed, if the home is not in the same condition we will try our best to get any issues rectified prior to possession/closing date.
+A final walk through by the buyer to verify that the home is in the same condition as when the sale agreement was signed and or sellers obligations to the agreement of purchase and sale have been completed, if the home is not in the same condition we will try our best to get any issues rectified prior to closing date/possession date.

 Closing Date | Possession Date